-Have the children all sitting round a large sheet (or large sheet of paper) that you have drawn and numbered a large grid on.
+Have the children all sit around a large sheet (or large sheet of paper) that you have drawn and numbered a large grid on.

-Allow children to have a go using co-ordinates that you give them.
+Allow children to have a go using the coordinates that you give them.

-Each team takes turns to programme the Roamer to reach a co-ordinate that is decided by throwing the two dice (reinforcing turns and angles of turn in degrees).
-They then mark the co-oridinate reached.
+Each team takes turns to programme the Roamer to reach a coordinate that is decided by throwing the two dice (reinforcing turns and angles of turn in degrees).
+They then mark the coordinate reached.

 The winning team is the first to get four crosses in their colour in a row, horizontally, vertically or diagonally (a bit like Connect 4).

-A fun way to get ICT skills into maths teaching and learning!
+A fun way to get computing skills into maths teaching and learning!